woodcock3/lcc11-emails/src/emails/copy-certs-receipt.md

 ## Your privacy
-Please see www.leeds.gov.uk/registrarsprivacy for information on how we process your personal data.
+Please see our [privacy policy](https://www.leeds.gov.uk/registrarsprivacy) for information on how we process your personal data.